-3.1.1 Latency (ping and netperf TCP_RR)
+Latency (ping and netperf TCP_RR)

 Ping is a commonly used utility for measuring latency between two machines and uses ICMP.
-The flag you should know for running a ping benchmark is
+One flag you should know for running any network benchmark is --ip_addresses.
+With this, we can choose whether to run tests on internal IP addresses, external IP addresses or both.
+The default is INTERNAL, but here we will set it to BOTH.

---ping_also_run_using_external_ip=True.
-Just as the name implies, this will tell PKB to get latency results using both internal and external IP addresses.
+'''

-''' ./pkb.py --benchmarks=ping --ping_also_run_using_external_ip=True --zone=us-central1-a --zone=us-west1-b --cloud=GCP '''
+./pkb.py --benchmarks=ping --ip_addresses=BOTH --zone=us-central1-a

+--zone=us-west1-b --cloud=GCP

+'''

-Ping, with its default once-a-second measurement is quite sufficient for inter-region latency.
+Ping, with its default once-a-second measurement, is quite sufficient for inter-region latency.
 If you wish to measure intra-region latency (either intra-zone or inter-zone) a netperf TCP_RR test will show results that are more representative of application-level performance.